chase-moskal/renraku/README.md

   - renraku has handy functions to turn topic objects into api servers or clients
   - decoupled architecture is insanely cool for mocks/tests/development in ways that are beyond your understanding

-### ⛩️ lesson four: advanced curries reduce repetition
+### ⛩️ RENRAKU LESSON FOUR — *advanced curries reduce repetition for auth and more*

+...prototype implementation is ready...
-...coming soon...
+...lesson coming soon...

+### ⛩️ RENRAKU LESSON FIVE — *custom http headers and such*

+...yet to be implemented...

 -----------------